devhsoj/ftsb/README.md

 ---

 ### ftsb commands
-**Note:** ftsb will automatically send the trail status summary every 4 hours by default.
+**Note:** ftsb will automatically send the trail status summary every hour by default.

 ---